hardisj/erinsaudiocorner/content/english/loudspeakers/Focal_Twin6Be.md

 <br>

-The [Focal Twin6 Be](https://www.focal.com/en/pro-audio/monitoring-speakers/sm6/monitoring-speakers/twin6-be#documentation) is 2.5-way Studio Monitor.
+The [Focal Twin6 Be](https://www.focal.com/en/pro-audio/monitoring-speakers/sm6/monitoring-speakers/twin6-be#documentation) is powered 2.5-way Studio Monitor.
 The below is from the manufacturer's website:

 >The Twin6 Be is the best seller of the Focal Professional range and the most versatile work tool of the SM6 line.
 It represents the only necessary solution for recording, mixing and mastering.
 The image precision, treble definition as well as midrange neutrality are at the heart of its reputation.
 The excellent articulation of the bass and midbass registers, even at very high sound levels, makes it an unavoidable reference for engineers who require absolute transparency.
 Furthermore, the design of the Twin6 Be permits a high SPL while at the same time offering a stable tonal balance.
 One of the two 6.5" woofers works in large band (midrange – bass) whereas the other reproduces from 40 to 150Hz.
 This creates a bass that preserves all the signal dynamics, without any masking effect in the midrange, thereby keeping all its neutrality and transparency.
 Additional control of the bass register is accomplished by fine-tuning on the control plate on the back of the Twin6 Be in order to obtain a perfect mirror configuration with its mate.